Template Tags and Filters¶

 Tag assures that each anchor id is unique inside the whole rendered template where it is used.
 Of course, only for headings created with the tag.

-Heading level will be adjusted based on base heading level set by set_base_heading_level() or base_heading_level context variable.
-This is useful if you have some static main <h1> with a site name and you want other headings to have a higher level automatically, but you want to reuse the same template you use can independently, without site name heading.
+set_base_heading_level()orbase_heading_levelcontext variable.
+This is useful if you have some static main<h1>with a site name and you want other headings to have a higher level automatically, but you want to reuse the same template you use can independently, without site name heading.
 Or if you include same template which uses this tag at various places where different heading level is needed based on the existing heading nesting.
-By default base heading level is 0, so no adjustment will be made, so example below will make a <h1> heading.
+By default base heading level is 0, so no adjustment will be made, so example below will make a<h1>heading.Optionally you can pass CSS classes string which will be passed through to the heading template.
+It uses

 {% heading 1 _("My Blog") %}